 I have a memory from when I was very young.
 I was riding around the yard on my tricycle.
 It was a beautiful day.
-I was around 3 years old.
+I was around three years old.
 I noticed how beautiful everything was.
-I heard the birds twittering in the background and it felt as if I could understand exactly what they were “saying”.
+I heard the birds twittering in the background, and it felt as if I could understand what they were “saying.”
 Or at least, what the meaning or purpose of the sounds was.

-I was in the zone, completely at one with everything.
-It felt ordinary, natural even but at the same time very connected with everything and peaceful.
+I was one with everything.
+It felt ordinary, but at the same time connected with everything and peaceful.

-Since we moved about 10 times before I was 6 I have very vivid visual memories of each place.
-I can identify each place and what age I was.
+Since we moved about ten times before I was 6, I have very vivid visual memories of each place.

 Do language Skills Rob us of Peace?

-I was just starting to learn to talk at the time of this wondrous tricycle ride.
+I was just learning to talk at the time of this amazing tricycle ride.
 I was not yet stuffed with words the way I am now.
 I remember associating the wrong words with things because they sounded the same or someone used a word for one thing while holding another object.

 “Isn’t that a buck in your hand?”
 I asked.

 “No!” she said a little annoyed, “This is a bar of soap!”